jbwgithub/mini-dealmaker/README.md

 Welcome to the Mini-Dealmaker app!

 * To visit the live production site, please click here: [Mini-Dealmaker](https://mini-dealmaker.herokuapp.com)
+  * This site may be temporarily unavailable for maintenance

 * This application was built with the following technologies:
   * Ruby on Rails (RoR v6)